 The gift of mindful meditations for caregivers

-In Meditations for Caregivers: Practical, Emotional, and Spiritual Support for You and Your Family, Barry J. Jacobs and Julia L. Mayer blend emotional and spiritual motivation to minimize the strains while helping caregivers view their work as a mission from the heart.
+In Meditations for Caregivers: Practical, Emotional, and Spiritual Support for You and Your Family, Barry J. Jacobs blends emotional and spiritual motivation to minimize the stress of caregiving.
+This gift is especially thoughtful for caregivers who view their work as a ministry from the heart.

 The chapters in Meditations for Caregivers are organized by themes and include topics such as accepting your feelings, knowing your limits, seeking support, and managing stress.
 The meditations offer solutions to typical caregiving challenges, provide relief and renewal through mindfulness, and inspire caregivers to find meaning and value in the work they do.
 This is a gift that will be forever appreciated.